leinad-kobko/gpx-data-viewer/README.md

+# Note
+This code currently will not run straight from the pull and needs some tweaking, as it only worked on my school's servers.
+I will be working towards making this program possible to use again in the near future.

 # CIS*2750 Assignment 3 - Stub

 For this assignment, and web development in general you will need to exercise your "google-fu", your skill in using a search engine to find answers to problems.